aretext/aretext/client-server-design.md

 The client delegates all interactions with its TTY to the server using the following procedure:

 1. Set client tty to raw mode.
-2. Create a socketpair (call the file descriptors `s1` and `s2`\)
+2. Create a socketpair, `s1` and `s2`.
 3. Send `s2` to the server over UDS using SCM_RIGHTS out-of-band data.
-4. Send a "start session" message to the server encoding the arguments to the client (e.g. the filepath to open).
+4. Send a "start session" message to the server encoding `$TERM`, the current working directory, and filepath to open.
 5. Copy stdin -> `s1` and `s1` -> stdout until `s2` is closed by the server.

 The server then controls the client tty by reading/writing `s2`.
 This is achieved through a custom `tcell.Tty` implementation that reads and writes `s2`.

 For executing shell with `CmdModeTerminal`, the server maintains a psuedoterminal pair (`ptmx` and `pts`).
 Before executing the command, the server suspends the `tcell.Screen`, then begins copying `ptmx` <-> `s2`.
 The `pts` side of the pty is used by the subcommand as stdin/stdout/stderr.
-When the command completes, the server interrupts the copy (by setting read deadline to now) and resumes the `tcell.Screen`.
+When the command completes, the server interrupts the copy (by setting read deadline to `time.Now()`) and resumes the `tcell.Screen`.

 When tty dimensions change, the client will receive a SIGWINCH signal.
 To propagate the change, the client sends a `TerminalResizeMsg` to the server.
 The server updates the `tcell.Tty` dimensions and the `ptmx` (which triggers SIGWINCH to any subcommands using `pts`).